Do you have health insurance for Canada?

 As the section above suggests, there are separate requirements in place for students who wish to attend one of the many universities and colleges in Montreal, or any other location in Quebec.

-In almost all cases, individuals who wish to study in Quebec also need to apply for and obtain a Quebec Acceptance Certificate (certificat d’acceptation du Quebec, or CAQ) before they may begin studying in Quebec.
+In almost all cases, individuals who wish to study in Quebec also need to apply for and obtain a Quebec Acceptance Certificate (certificat d’acceptation du Quebec, or CAQ) before they apply for a study permit.
 This entails additional fees and processing times compared to the regular Canadian student visa processing times.

 The CAQ is generally valid for the duration of the study program, up to a maximum of 49 months.